Repository Management with Nexus

 The Content tab displays a repository browser view of the staging repository content and allows you to filter and display the components in the tree view.
 Selecting a specific component triggers the display of further panels with further information about the component, in the same manner as other repository browser views.
 The tabs include Maven and Artifact information and others.

-A Members tab is additionally shown for build promotion profile.
+For build promotion profile an additional Members tab is shown.
 It displays the source repositories and build promotion profiles from which this current build promotion profile was created.

 Once you are ready to start testing the staging repository content, you will need to transition the repository from the open state to the closed state.
 This will close the staging repository to more deployments.

 To close a repository, select the open staging repository in the list and by clicking the checkbox in the list or anywhere else in the row.
-For a open repository the Close and the Drop buttons above the table will be activated.
+For an open repository, the Close and the Drop buttons above the table will be activated.
 Pressing the Close button will bring up the dialog for a staging deployer to describe the contents of the staging repository and confirm .
-This description field can be used to pass essential information to the person that needs to test a deployment.
+This description field can be used to pass essential information to the person who needs to test a deployment.

-In Figure 11.14, “Confirmation and Description Dialog for Closing a Staging Repository”, the description field is used to describe the release for the user that needs to certify and promote a release.
+In Figure 11.14, “Confirmation and Description Dialog for Closing a Staging Repository”, the description field is used to describe the release for the user who needs to certify and promote a release.